 The 153 page report covers in detail the steps that law firms should take to avoid sanctions, penalties and reputational damage.
-Here we have summarised the key points from the report.
+Here, we summarised the main guidance from the report to prepare for new requirements under the anti-money laundering act.

 If lawyers know and understand the risks and where they are likely to face them, then there is much less chance of falling foul of the law.
 Money laundering and terrorist financing risks vary across the legal sector and lawyers should be wary of these.
 The risk based approach should be built upon the activity undertaken; existing ethical and professional rules; and your firm’s susceptibility to money laundering.